Memotech-Bill/CamTest/README.md

 * If QUEUE_MULTIPLE is zero then repeated frame capture will not queue a new request until the previous request has returned.
 * If QUEUE_MULTIPLE is non-zero then repeated frame capture will queue all request buffers as soon as they are available.
+NOTE: This option increases the frame rate, but results in the GUI becoming unresponsive due to CPU starvation.

 The resulting ./CamTest application is an X-Window program.
 When run, it displays camera controls on the left hand side, and captured images on the right hand side.
 If too large to display in full